If you receive benefits

 For example adult sons or daughters, elderly parents, other family members or friends.

 Housing benefit and council tax reduction will normally be reduced if a non-dependent lives in the household.
-There is an expectation that non-dependents will make a contribution towards their costs including rent, council tax and food, etc.
+There is an expectation that non-dependents will make a contribution towards their living costs, including rent, council tax and food, etc.

-The amount they pay towards the above is not taken into account and instead standard weekly deductions are made from the claimant's housing benefit and council tax reduction entitlement, shown in the table below:
+The amount they pay towards the above is not taken into account.
+Standard weekly deductions are made from the claimant's housing benefit and council tax reduction entitlement instead.
+This is shown in the table below:

 |Aged under 25 and on IS/JSA (IB), ESA (IR) assessment phase||Nil|